taubman33/django-install/README.md

   python_version = "3.7"
   ```

   Make sure `python_version` is set to a version that is 3 or greater.
+If the version mentioned in the `Pipfile` is already 3 or greater, then you can skip to the next step (i.e., install django).

-If it's set to an older version of Python, then you'd need to change it to the version of Python 3 that's available on your machine.
+  If it's set to an older version of Python (e.g., `2.7`), then you'd need to change it to the version of Python 3 that's available on your machine.
 You can check the version number by running `python3 -V` from your terminal.
 For example, if the version is `3.7.6`, then you'd have to update the `python_version` line in the `Pipfile` to `python_version="3.7.6"`.

 5. Install django inside your `/tunr_django` folder: